oracle-livelabs/apex/ai-interactive-report-lab2/lab-5-use-search-with-ai/lab-5-use-search-with-ai.md

 ## Task 2: Compare AI Search with Row Search

-The search bar supports two modes: standard row search and Search with AI.
-Short keyword inputs (fewer than three words) trigger an immediate row search, while longer natural language prompts are routed to the AI for interpretation.
+The search bar supports two modes: Row Search and Search with AI.
+Short keyword inputs (fewer than three words) trigger an immediate Row Search, while longer natural language prompts are routed to the AI for interpretation.
 This design preserves the existing Interactive Report search behavior while enabling natural language input in the same control.
 In this task, you will compare both modes and observe how the report determines which one to apply.

 1. Remove the filter chip.
 In the search bar, enter *PixelWave* and hit enter.

     ![Enter the row search](images/enter-warehouse-row-search.png)

-2. Observe that the report uses standard row search instead of Search with AI, because the input is fewer than three words.
+2. Observe that the report uses Row Search instead of Search with AI, because the input is fewer than three words.
 The report finds rows where "PixelWave" appears as text in any column.

     ![Confirm the row search behavior](images/confirm-row-search-behavior.png)